 Chartreux – diet

 Providing your cat with nutritious food is definitely one of the keys to their health and longevity.
 The Chartreux is not a picky eater, which can lead to weight problems — they will eat everything in big quantities if they get the opportunity.
 Maybe the famous saying “to eat like a horse” should be changed into “to eat like a Chartreux”?
 The cat’s diet should obviously be high in good-quality protein.
-Apart from commercial products made especially for our fellow felines, you can also feed them raw fish and meat.
+Apart from commercial products made especially for cats, you can also feed them raw fish and meat.

 Chartreux – how to find a reputable breeder

 Although the Chartreux is not a popular breed, you can find many different breeders on the market.
 The question is how to find a responsible and reputable one.
 Always check if the seller is ethical enough not to sell Chartreux kittens to pet stores and wholesalers.
 Remember to ask them about medical tests.
 If a breeder performs all the necessary health check-ups, you can be almost certain that your cat won’t be dealing with any serious illnesses.